 4 cultural differences to be mindful of when caring for seniors

-Today, there are about 46 million Americans over the age of 65, according to the U.S. Census Bureau.
+Today, there are about 47.8 million Americans over the age of 65, according to the latest data from the U.S. Census Bureau.
 By 2060, that number is estimated to more than double to nearly 100 million.
 While this population is undoubtedly large, it’s also more racially and ethnically diverse than previous generations, according to the Population Reference Bureau.

 As the number of culturally diverse elders increases, it’s important that senior caregivers recognize and respect cultural differences in their elderly charges.
 That’s why we’ve asked experts and caregivers to share what it means to provide multicultural care and how you can infuse cultural diversity into your work.

 What is multicultural care — and why is it important?

 According to the Joint Commission (an organization that accredits U.S. healthcare institutions), it’s a caregiver’s responsibility to acknowledge a patient’s “cultural, religious or spiritual beliefs and practices that influence care.”
 Recognizing a patient’s world view, and incorporating that into how you care for him or her, is prudent professional practice.
 Awareness of a senior’s world view doesn’t necessarily mean understanding everything about where a person comes from — it means understanding that their background, upbringing or culture may impact how you approach your work.

 Being proactive about the cultural components of your care is the best way to address your charge’s needs and to ensure you can provide for them.
 Amber Behn, customer care manager of BrightStar Care Stroudsburg & Allentown, believes communication is the first step in providing individualized, thoughtful care.